ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

     multi-protocol user scenarios, but rather to provide a way to exercise certain operations documented in a technical specification.

--   The test suites are functional tests that verify the compatibility of the system under test (SUT) with protocol implementation.
+-   Test suites are functional tests that verify the compatibility of the system under test (SUT) with protocol implementation.

--   The test suites do not cover every protocol requirement and in no way certify implementation even if all tests pass.
+-   Test suites do not cover every protocol requirement and in no way certify implementation even if all tests pass.

--   The test suites verify the server-side testable requirements, but do not verify the requirements related to client behavior and server internal behavior.
+-   Test suites verify the server-side testable requirements, but do not verify the requirements related to client behavior and server internal behavior.